eshork/go-mongoid/README.md

 import mongoid "github.com/eshork/go-mongoid"
 ```

-Refer to the `examples` directory for use case examples to get you started.
+Check [the wiki](https://github.com/eshork/go-mongoid/wiki) for additional setup information and examples.

-Run `grift docs` to start a godoc server to view embedded documentation.
+Refer to the [examples/](https://github.com/eshork/go-mongoid/tree/master/examples) directory for some use case examples to get you started.

-Be sure to check [the wiki](https://github.com/eshork/go-mongoid/wiki) for additional information and examples.
+Run `grift docs` to start a local godoc server to view the embedded source documentation.